dmitrymex/oslo.messaging-check-tool/README.rst

 HOW TO INSTALL
 ==============

+Built your deb or take one from the git repository.
+But, in later case it is up to you to make sure that it was built from the latest sources!

-Like a regular deb package
+Install the deb like a regular deb package

 ::